pacak/bpaf/docs/data/combinatoric_api/_02_argument.md

 implement it you can first parse a `String` or `OsString` and then use [`Parser::parse`], see the next chapter on how to do that.

-Unlike [`NamedArg::switch`], by default parser for argument requires it to be present on a command line to succeed.
+Unlike [`SimpleParser::switch`], by default parser for argument requires it to be present on a command line to succeed.
 There's several ways to add a value to fallback to, for example [`Parser::fallback`].

 ```run,id:1